-The study of the use of appropriate materials and methods for instructing children from birth to age 6.
-Learning activities that will aid in intellectual, emotional, and physical development will be stressed.
+The study of the use of appropriate materials and methods for instructing children from infants through age 8.
+Teaching methods aid in the instruction of language arts, math, science and social studies.
+Attention will also be given to creating activities relating to Bible stories.